 No Impact.
-The project will not substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level.
-The project site has been authorized by the Department of Public Health - Environmental Health Services Division for individual wells on each parcel.
-EHS will require documentation that substantiates sufficient well water of acceptable quality to serve the project prior to building permit issuance.
+The project will not substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level, because future development will have to comply with the conditions placed by the Joshua Basin Water District.
+Therefor there will be no impact to groundwater supplies or recharge.